GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 __Solution:__
  1. Open in the main tab `View`,
  2. In the pop-up window select `Panels`
- 3. In the sub-window hook the case `Layers`.
+ 3. In the sub-window hook the case `Layers`

 ```{figure} /fig/en_closed_layer_view.png
 ---